bilibili/UnityBVA/docs/work/programing/RuntimeExport.md

 ## *Export as GLTF*

-Only need to change the Save function
+Only need to change the function

 ```csharp
 exporter.SaveGLTFandBin(Path.GetDirectoryName(path),Path.GetFileNameWithoutExtension(path));
 ```

 ## Avatar Specific

 When export an avatar, a `Enforce T-Pose` will be applyed.
 Only in this way can ensure the correctness of humanoid animation.

 ## Runtime Export Limitation